Questions to Ask the Interviewer in a Blockchain, Smart Contract, or Rollup Engineering Interview

 Asking about team habits also helps.
 Something like: “How do you review smart-contract changes before they go live?” tells me you understand the importance of review culture.
 It also opens a real conversation rather than a checklist.

 You can ask about deployment flow too — many candidates skip this.
 “What does your release process look like for contracts?” is a thoughtful question without sounding pushy.
+I would especially ask this if the role mentions DeFi, bridges, wallets, staking, protocol infrastructure, or anything where one wrong deployment can create user-facing risk.

 Keep your tone curious, not nervous.
-Your closing questions should show that you’re someone who wants to build safely and understand how things work, not someone trying hard to impress.
+Your closing questions should show that you’re someone who wants to build safely and understand how things work, not someone trying hard to impress..

 • Shubhada Pande